NoelDeMartin/noeldemartin.com/content/collections/pages/now.md

 template: now/index
 ---

-I am currently based in [Barcelona](https://en.wikipedia.org/wiki/Barcelona).
+I'm currently working at [Accountali](https://accountali.com/), but in this website you'll find my side-projects.
 I practice [Open Productivity](/blog/open-productivity), and here you can see what I'm up to these days: